-If you’re an avid cinephile, a home cinema could be a great place for sitting down and watching movies.
+If you’re an avid cinephile, test your surround sound capabilities with a home cinema, which could be a great place for sitting down and watching movies.
 You could buy a large TV or go old-skool with a home projector.
 A surround sound system could meanwhile provide that immersive cinema experience.

 A games room